SmBe19/SG002/AI/Protocol.md

 * `endY`: the y position of the Field to which the action should be performed to
 * `[gameObjectType]`: if the actionType is `2` (produce), the id of the type that should be produced.

 If the desired action is not valid the AI is terminated and the game ends.
-The line has to be preceded by one integer on a separate line, the number of desired actions.
+The list has to be preceded by one integer on a separate line, the number of desired actions.

 ## Example
 Lines preceded with `<` are outputet by the engine, lines preceded with `>` are outputet by the UAI.